-Welcome!
-This guide will help you explore Roblox Studio, the all-in-one tool for building, scripting, and testing games in Roblox.
+This guide outlines the basic functionality of Roblox Studio, the all-in-one tool for building, scripting, and testing games in Roblox.

-The Studio interface is divided into several sections.
-Here’s the basic arrangement:
+The Studio interface is divided into several sections:

-At the very top of the Studio window is a menu bar with the following items.
-Click on the numbered items below to learn more about these important sections.
+At the very top of the Studio window is a menu bar with the following items:

 Game Editor Window

-This is where most of the magic happens!
-Here you can view, design, play, and move the virtual camera around your Roblox world.
+This is where most of your game design happens.
+Here you can build, playtest, and move the virtual camera around your Roblox world.

 Inside the game editor window, you can move the camera with these controls: